 At 120m tall, the Diamond Tower stands high above the city.
 At the top, you get a 360° panoramic view of Busan’s landscapes.
 After loading up on the sights, drop by the cafe to fill your bellies with light bites and seasonal desserts like bingsu (Korean shaved ice).

 Entrance fee: ₩12,000/adult (~S$13)

 Opening hours: 11AM – 9PM (Weekdays); 10AM – 10PM (Sat); 10AM – 9PM (Sun).
 Last admission 30min before closing

 Naengmyeon is a Korean cold noodle dish, and Busan’s version uses noodles made from flour instead of buckwheat.
 As someone who’s a skeptic of cold dishes, it was good!
 The noodles are chewier and go well with the pork slices and spicy sauce.

-Our cooking teacher from the first day recommended Jaeseong Milmyeon restaurant (재성밀면), which is just a few minutes from Yongdusan Park.
+We recommend trying Jaeseong Milmyeon restaurant (재성밀면), which is just a few minutes from Yongdusan Park.

 Spa Land Centum City

 What’s a Busan itinerary — or a Korea one for that matter — without spending a few hours relaxing at a jjimjilbang (bathhouse)?